 Most would agree the package of support that the government has provided through the Coronavirus pandemic is unprecedented.
-But it will not tolerate fraudulent claims: the police have already made an arrest for furlough fraud.
+But it will not tolerate fraudulent claims: the police have already made arrests for furlough fraud.
+Read more about the CJRS inquiry letters that HMRC’s specialist team has begun to issue.

 Legislation added to Finance Act 2020 uses the tax system to claw back fraudulent or incorrectly claimed income support payments – i.e. payments claimed under the Coronavirus Job Retention Scheme (CJRS) and the Self-employed Income Support Scheme (SEISS).
 This includes situations where an employer did not pay the government furlough payments to employees in full so loses entitlement to it.
 The legislation claws back payments that the recipient was not entitled to by converting each £ of excess or wrongly claimed payment into a £ of income tax liability – i.e. 100% clawback.
 By deeming it to be a tax liability, the government can then use HMRC’s established legal and practical machinery to clawback the funds.